 From there you can use the regular old Nestle or Hershey version or get fancy and get a high end cocoa powder like Droste, Guittard or Valrhona.
 They will all produce great flavor, but some will be fudgier and more rich.

 First inclination is just eat it!
-Of course you can top it with whipped cream, berries or chocolate chips, but even standalone it is fabulous.
+Of course you can top it with whipped cream, berries, chocolate shavings or semisweet chocolate chips, but even standalone it is fabulous.
+Add to individual serving dishes and allow guests to add toppings of their choice.

 How to Make

-Making chocolate pudding is a relatively easy process.
-Instead of the instant kind that just calls for whisking, you will need to bring the mixture to a boil.
-This helps to bring out natural flavors and achieve the most excellent of silky textures.
+Making a homemade chocolate pudding recipe is a relatively easy process.
+Instead of the boxed stuff that just calls for whisking, you will need to bring the mixture to a boil.
+This helps to bring out natural flavors and achieve the most excellent of velvety texture.

 - Whisk together the dry ingredients in a medium saucepan, which are similar to those in a boxed pudding mix and include sugar, cocoa powder, cornstarch and salt.